drpatrik/combatris/README.md

 A C++ implementation of Tetris.
 Combatris has been tested and works under Windows 10 (x64 only), OSX 10.12/10.13/10.14, Raspian GNU/Linux 9 (stretch) and Ubuntu 16.04

-Features Combatris, Marathon, Sprint, Ultra Battle campaigns in single and multiplayer modes:
+Features Combatris, Marathon, Sprint, Ultra Battle campaigns in single and multiplayer mode:

-* Combatris, Marathon: The winner is based on score.
+* Combatris and Marathon: The winner is based on score.
-* Sprint: The first player to clear 40 lines are the winner.
+* Sprint: The fastest player to clear 40 lines are the winner.
 * Ultra: Clear as many lines as possible within 3 minutes.
 * Battle: Battle is only judged based on number of lines sent and knockouts (you send so many lines that the opponent cannot perform a valid move).

 The game supports both keyboard and Gamepads / Joysticks (listed below).

+**The next version will use the offical mappings for gamepads and joysticks.**

 I have tested the game with up to five players running on a heterogeneous set of computers using both wireless and Ethernet based connections.
 The game works well but there can be lag, since heartbeats are sent